kostasdak/gomvc/README.md

 ## Features

 * Easy to use and build.
-* Embeded libraries
+* Embeded libraries like : session managment, csrf middleware, http router
+* Embeded info log and server error handling
 * Strong MVC pattern
 * Flexibility and Customization
 * Models with many features and ready easy to use functions
 * Models with build in relational functionlity with other database tables
 * Controlles with simple yet powerful http handling
 * Ability to attach our own functions to Controlles for http handling
-* Embeded info log and server error handling
-* Many examples to cover almost every case.
+* Examples to cover almost every case.

 ## Installation